 Is Alocasia Easy To Care For?

-The Alocasia plant care is a moderator easy plant to take care of.
+The Alocasia plant care is a moderately easy plant to take care of.
 This beautiful plant has about 80 species and is native to Asia and certain areas of Australia.
 There is a wide variety of these species available for you to grow in your garden or home.
 Some species have leaves that can grow up to 3 feet wide, possibly with proper care and room to grow.

 Outdoors, growing an Alocasia, otherwise known as an elephant ear, requires a place in your garden that receives sunlight but not too much sun.
 You’ll want to aim for a few hours of full sun throughout the day, but mostly indirect sunlight is most beneficial.